If you aren't familiar with the Expansion Joints project, it all began over at Porky's Expanse!.

 Arlequin has an epos running on his Expanders! page, and he has graciously extended permission to play with any or all of the contributions there.

 Andy, over at The Creepy Corridor, has also made his epos posts available for expansion.

 C'nor, at Lunching on Lamias, gives consent to use any of his entries, which are partly located on his blog, but mostly strewn throughout the comment threads here.

 And, as always, feel free to use any of the stories on this blog that are tagged as "Expansion Joints" in an epos.

-Words that have previously made an appearance in an Expanders!/Expansion Joints include: food, fort, stuff, elf, rogue, pass, fool, hammer, note, temper, table, twisted, missing, sacrifice, spirit, rush, tie, line, free, break, cut, opening, close, shock, balance, field, blow, file, die, fall, vent, skip, and back in case you are of an historical bent, or wish to write a complete set.
+Words that have previously made an appearance in an Expanders!/Expansion Joints include: food, fort, stuff, elf, rogue, pass, fool, hammer, note, temper, table, twisted, missing, sacrifice, spirit, rush, tie, line, free, break, cut, opening, close, shock, balance, field, blow, file, die, fall, and vent, in case you are of an historical bent, or wish to write a complete set.